-The Intact Centre on Climate Adaptation (ICCA) is focused on three key areas that will reduce climate change and extreme weather risk for home owners, governments and businesses.
+The Intact Centre on Climate Adaptation (Intact Centre) is focused on three key areas that will reduce climate change and extreme weather risk for home owners, governments and businesses.
 Read more about our programs in our brochure.

-2. The Natural Infrastructure Adaptation Program (NIAP) helps communities across Canada to reduce the risk of flooding through three areas of focus:
+2. The Infrastructure Adaptation Program (IAP) helps communities across Canada to reduce the risk of flooding through three areas of focus:

 3. The Corporate-Specific Adaptation Program (CSAP) focuses on engaging business sectors (e.g., commercial real estate, electricity, telecommunications, etc.) to identify climate change and extreme weather risks, and to subsequently establish practical and cost-effective means to limit those risks.